This page provides an overview of records and lists DNS record types that Cloud DNS supports, including the Cloud DNS custom record type ALIAS.

 AAAA |

-ALIAS |
+ALIAS (Preview) |

 Alias record (Preview), which maps an alias domain name to a canonical name at the zone apex.
 An alias record is also called an ANAME record or CNAME flattening.
 You can configure alias records by using the gcloud CLI or the Cloud DNS API.
-You cannot configure alias records by using the Trusted Cloud console. |
+You cannot configure alias records by using the Cloud de Confiance console.
+An alias record is also called an ANAME record or CNAME flattening. |

 CAA |